 Can You Eat Hard Foods Like Nuts With Dental Implants?

 Yes!
 You can most definitely eat hard foods.
 The reason for this goes back to implants having their anchor to bone.
 This strong foundation allows for more substantial pressure, and you can bite down without causing any damage.
 Unlike other teeth replacement like dentures, you can eat almost any food with a dental implant.

 How Long Do Implants Last?

 Your dental implants are made from titanium metal that is anchored into your jaw bone.
 With proper care, expect your implant to last 20+ years, if not a lifetime.

-Call Encino Family Dental today to learn more about this great procedure.
+Call Encino Dentist today and schedule an appointment to learn more about this amazing procedure.
+Extracting or losing a tooth need not be the end but rather the beginning of restoring your smile.
 Our Cosmetic Dentist can help you see if getting dental implants is best for you.